Matcheryt/CobraBot/README.md

 The project is licensed under MIT license.
 You can check out <a href="https://github.com/Matcheryt/CobraBot/blob/master/LICENSE">LICENSE</a> for more information.

 ## Features
-* API commands such as steam, openweathermap, oxford dictionary, covid19
+* Web services such as steam, openweathermap, oxford dictionary, covid19 and open movie database
-* Moderation commands and auto give role when user joins server
+* Moderation commands, auto role and mod cases support
 * Custom prefix and user join/left messages
 * Music commands with queue, playlists support and much more
-* Misc commands such as random number generator, polls, discord user info, currency conversion
+* Utilities such as random number generator, polls, discord user info, currency conversion
+* Fun and NSFW commands and the ability to get a random post from any subreddit
 * Documented code makes it easy for beginners to understand it and build their own version of the bot
 * Updated frequently